legendu-net/docker-jupyterlab/readme.md

-# JupyterLab
+# dclong/jupyterlab

-Jupyter Notebook/Lab with Python 3 and Python 2 (minimal packages).
+Jupyter Notebook/Lab with Python 3 (many popular packages) and Python 2 (minimal packages).

 ## About the Author